openmrs/openmrs-plir-dockerized-setup/README.md

    Note that the OpenMRS Instance above is pre-loaded with CIEL and comes with a sample form (TX_PVLS form) to collect TX_PVLS specific data

-4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir .
+4. Load the necesary TX_PVLS Measure and Library Resources into the Hapi FHir . see the Resources under the resources folder.
- Run the command below from the project Root directory toload the Measure and Library resources intothe HAPI-FHIR server form the resources folder
+ Run the command below from the project Root directory .

        chmod +x * ; ./load-resources.sh